DR13 includes data for ~163,000 APOGEE targets. This includes 146,000 science targets, located in distinct types of survey fields:

 Science Archive Server (SAS)

-Summary FITS files containing the derived radial velocities, stellar parameters, and abundances for all APOGEE stars, as well as all raw and processed APOGEE data are available from the Science Archive Server (SAS).
-A web interface allows users to retrieve spectra for either individual objects or in bulk.
+Summary FITS files containing the derived radial velocities, stellar parameters, and abundances for all APOGEE stars, as well as all raw and processed APOGEE data are available from the APOGEE Science Archive Server (SAS), including all directories and files listed in the Data Model.

 The SkyServer Explore tool provides a quick way to find APOGEE spectra for a desired object.
 Quick Look shows an image and spectrum for all SDSS objects.
 For objects with APOGEE spectra, the tool includes an APOGEE section.
 The APOGEE section of the Explore tool shows a composite spectrum, radial velocities, and derived stellar atmospheric parameters, and gives links to further data, including the spectrum as a FITS file.